wwood/singlem/docs/README.md

 SingleM has been applied to ~250,000 public metagenomes.
 The resulting data are available at a companion website [Sandpiper](https://sandpiper.qut.edu.au).

 The main idea of SingleM is to profile metagenomes by targeting short 20 amino acid stretches (windows) within single copy marker genes.
 It finds reads which cover an entire window, and analyses these further.
 By constraining analysis to these short windows, it becomes possible to know how novel each read is compared to known genomes.
-Then, using the fact that each analysed gene is (almost always) found exactly once in each genome, the abundance of each lineage can be accurately estimated, at least for the most abundant members.
+Then, using the fact that each analysed gene is (almost always) found exactly once in each genome, the abundance of each lineage can be accurately estimated.

 There are several main sub-tools, after [installation](/Installation):